ArthurS1/formulon/README.md

 OPTIONS:
---port PORT         Port to listen from (default 8080) --ip IP             Ipv4 to listen from (default 0.0.0.0) --db-user USER      The DBMS user to connect as (default "form") --db-password PASS  The password for this DBMS user (default "test") --db-host HOST      The host of the DBMS (default "localhost") --db-port PASS      The port of the DBMS (default "5432")
+--port PORT         Port to listen from (default 8080) --ip IP             Ipv4 to listen from (default 0.0.0.0) --db-user USER      The DBMS user to connect as (default "formulon") --db-password PASS  The password for this DBMS user (default "test") --db-host HOST      The host of the DBMS (default "localhost") --db-port PASS      The port of the DBMS (default "5432")